edisplay/RCB_TA_notes/week-3-intro-js-hangman-dom/lesson-plan-3.1.md

 * show the hw instructions

-* two choices
+* two choices of games to make:

-* make a psychic game
+  * easier: make a psychic game

-* make a hangman game
+  * harder: make a hangman game

 # Copyright